phalt/swapi/swapi/templates/docs.md

 - ```population``` *string*
 -- The average population of sentient beings inhabiting this planet.
 - ```climate``` *string*
 -- The climate of this planet.
-Comma-seperated if diverse.
+Comma separated if diverse.
 - ```terrain``` *string*
 -- The terrain of this planet.
-Comma-seperated if diverse.
+Comma separated if diverse.
 - ```surface_water``` *string*
--- The percentage of the planet surface that is naturally occuring water or bodies of water.
+-- The percentage of the planet surface that is naturally occurring water or bodies of water.
 - ```residents``` *array*
 -- An array of People URL Resources that live on this planet.
 - ```films``` *array*